Afghan Taliban threaten to attack 'sham' poll 'manipulated by U.S.'

 The Taliban said the proceedings were being stage-managed by the United States.

-"The people should realize that the election will bear no result because the real elections have taken place in CIA and Pentagon offices and their favorite candidate has already been chosen," the Taliban said in a statement.
+"The people should realise that the election will bear no result because the real elections have taken place in CIA and Pentagon offices and their favourite candidate has already been chosen," the Taliban said in a statement.

 "...All fighters are given orders to disrupt this sham elections by full force and bring under attacks election workers, activists, volunteers and those providing security everywhere.
 If someone takes part in this (election), they will be responsible for the bad consequences themselves."